8 Important Questions You Should Ask a Makeup Artist

 1. Do you have a portfolio of your work I can look at?

-Why you want to know: Whether it’s a traditional portfolio or their profile on Instagram, always look through a makeup artist’s past work before hiring them.
-This will help you get a feel for their skill level and the looks they specialize in.
-Be wary if they don’t have a portfolio.
-Because even if you’re just booking a trial, you should still have an idea of what they can do.
+Why you want to know: Whether it's a traditional portfolio or their profile on Instagram, always look through a makeup artist's previous work before officially hiring them for your wedding.
+It will help you get a feel for their skill level and the looks they specialize in.
+Be wary if they don't have a portfolio for you to look at.
+Even if you're just booking a trial, you should still have an idea of what they can do.

 2. Do you have a list of references I can call?

-Why you want to know: References are important for finding out everything a portfolio can’t tell you, like how they interact with their clients and if they’re punctual, easy to work with and have a positive attitude.
-Your makeup artist will be with you and your wedding party for hours so you’ll want to know from past clients if the enjoyed working with them.
+Why you want to know: References are important for finding out everything a portfolio can't tell you, like if they're professional, t punctual and easy to work with.
+Your makeup artist will be with you and your wedding party for hours, so you'll want to know exactly what you're signing up for.

 3. Will you bring your own products or will I be responsible for supplying them?

-Why you want to know: If you have specific brands or products you never stray from, or if you have allergies to certain products, using your own may be the best bet.
-For makeup brushes and other tools, a makeup artist will be using a clean brush of their own unless you specify you want them to use new brushes and tools.
-If this is the case, communicate it early.
+Why you want to know: If you have specific brands or products you never stray from, or if you have allergies to certain ingredients, using your own may be the safest bet.
+Beauty professionals usually use their own (clean) brushes unless you ask them to use new brushes and tools.
+If you want them to use brand new tools, make sure you communicate it early.

 4. How do you charge?
 By the hour or per person?

-Why you want to know: If you have a large wedding party, it’s worth looking into a makeup artist that doesn’t charge per person.
-Logistics like how they charge, the payment method they prefer and when they expect payment should be discussed early so there are no surprises on the day of your wedding.
+Why you want to know: If you have a large wedding party, it's worth looking into a makeup artist that doesn't charge per person.
+Logistics like how they charge, the payment method they prefer, and when they expect payment should be discussed early.
+That way, there are no surprises on the day of your wedding.

 5. Will I have to travel to you or can you work on-site?

-Why you want to know: Most makeup artists will travel to where you’re getting ready, but you should find out their policy before hiring them.
-If they won’t work on-site, budget enough time in your schedule to allow for travel time in addition to the time it will take for everyone’s makeup.
+Why you want to know: Most makeup artists will come to where you're getting ready, but you should confirm their travel policy before hiring them.
+If they won't work on-site, be sure to budget enough time in your schedule to allow for travel time to and from the studio.

 6. Will you do a trial before my wedding?